- Digital Programs

 Location:The Magnes Collection of Jewish Art and Life, 2121 Allston Way, Berkeley

 Hebrew poems (piyyutim), chanted for centuries across the Diaspora, have been adapted to different melodies, evolving into a form of “Jewish world music” with roots in Europe, the Mediterranean, North Africa, and the Middle East.
 This singing tradition, a core component of synagogue practice, has also entered secular life in Israel through public performances, workshops, and performing arts festivals, and is now spreading to North America.
-The program will include a reading of Hebrew poems, and the performance of traditional and contemporary musical interpretations by Schusterman Visiting Artist Yair Harel and the Ensemble Tafillalt (Jerusalem).
+The program will include words by Professor Robert Alter, and a performance of traditional and contemporary musical interpretations by Schusterman Visiting Artist Yair Harel and the Ensemble Tafillalt (Jerusalem).

 Yair Harel is a world-renowned Israeli performer, artistic director, and community organizer, active in the revival and contemporary interpretation of the ancient art of piyyut (liturgical Hebrew poetry).
 Born in Jerusalem, Harel received a traditional Jewish education before going on to study zarb (Persian drum) in Israel and France, tar and Persian classical music with Peretz Eliyhau, improvisation with André Hajdu, and Jewish-Andalusian Vocal tradition with Rabbis Meir Atiyah and Haim Louk.
 Over the last twelve years, Harel has been focusing on exploring, teaching and performing traditional Jewish music and singing from North Africa, the Middle East, and Eastern Europe.
 Harel is one if the main figures behind the "Piyut" scene that has revolutionized the face of Israeli musical culture, and is a founding member of the “Singing Communities Project” in Israel.
 He is the founder of the Invitation to Piyut website and the artistic director of the Jerusalem Piyut Festival.
 He has been the artistic director of the Ben Zvi Piyut Vocal Ensemble since 2008, and has taught at the Hebrew University, the Schechter Institute of Jewish Studies, and The Jerusalem Academy High School for Music and Dance.
 He created the New Jerusalem Orchestra, is a founding member in the “Oman chai” ensemble, and a co-founder of Tafillalt Ensemble with whom he released an album for John Zorn's Tzadik label (2010).
 Harel’s residency at The Magnes in the Fall Semester 2014 is is sponsored by the Schusterman Visiting Israeli Artist Program of the Israel Institute.